psaffrey-illumina/apprentice_test/README.md

 These hints apply if you're attempting the "obvious" solution - to download and run the script.

 - You will need to download the script from the git repository.
-There are a number of ways to do this, including downloading an archive, using a git installation on your computer or even downloading just the file.
+There are a number of ways to do this, including downloading and unpacking a zip archive, using a git installation on your computer or even downloading just the file.

 - You will also need a working Python installation on the computer you're using.
 Does one exist already?
 If not, you should be able to download and install one.